-The children of Israel couldn’t wait, so they asked Aaron to take over, “…for as for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”
-(Exodus 32:1).
+The children of Israel couldn’t wait that long, so they asked Aaron to take over, “…for as for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”
+(Exodus 32:1)

 In one sense, it’s understandable that the people might wonder, why so long?
 But we need to know that God’s delays are not God’s denials, we must wait on the LORD, His timing is best.

 Aaron was not a good leader throughout this crisis.
 Our children ask, “How long?”
 We as parents, remind them, “Be patient, it’s all in God’s timing.”
 We might even correct them, “You shouldn’t whine or complain.”
 The young and immature are almost always impatient, but leaders shouldn’t be.
 When Aaron was called to lead, he failed miserably; he just went with the flow and followed the crowd rather than following the LORD.

 Aaron asked for their gold, he fashioned it into a calf (the influence of Egypt) and told the people that this was the LORD.
 It’s not enough to get the name right, we must yield to the way God has revealed Himself to us, and a golden calf is not our God.
 It’s no wonder the people simply did what the world back then would do, they ate, drank, and “played” (it wasn’t football or Scrabble, if you know what I mean).